dojscart/remote-payments-developer-docs/docs-site/docs/development-resources/portal/portal.md

 There are two environments for you to choose on Developer Portal:

-* **Test mode**—sandbox environment that allows you to safely create and test an integration with Dojo API.
-Use this mode when you develop and test your integration.
-In this mode you don’t modify your live data
+* **Test mode**—sandbox environment that allows you to safely test integrations before using them in production.
+In this mode you don’t modify your live data.
+Use this mode when you develop your integration

-* **Live mode**—production environment that enables you to monitor your business's performance in real time.
+* **Live mode**—production environment that gives you access to the real data.
 Use this mode when you’re ready to launch your integration

 To switch between these modes use the toggle in the left menu.